-If the correction involves just a few words, numbers, etc., it can be made by having Council amend the document during deliberations.
-The Commissioner-In-Charge and the Clerk of the Council need to be informed of the amendment prior to the Council session.
-Include 10 copies of proposed amendments for distribution to Council members and staff.
+If the correction involves a few words or numbers it is made by amendment at the Council meeting.
+Inform the Commissioner-In-Charge and the Council Clerk of the amendment prior to the Council session.
+Include 7 copies of proposed amendments for distribution to Council members, City Attorney, Clerk and citizens at the meeting.
 A new backing sheet is not necessary.
 See Appendix J, Sample Amendment Memo to Council.